Tovino Thomas: Established actor (2020–present)

 In 2020, he played the lead role in the crime thriller Forensic with Mamta Mohandas, which received a good response from the audience and was a major box office success.

 In 2021, his first release was Kala which was his second venture as a producer.
 The film received critical acclaim for its narrative.
 Kaanekkaane released in 2021, received a positive response and critical acclaim for its narrative and performance by its cast.
 He starred as the titular character in Minnal Murali, which is the first Malayalam superhero action film, released by Netflix on 24 December.
 He received immense praise for his work in the film and the movie was also declared as 'Streaming success'. and surpassed the records of most viewed Malayalam Film on OTT previously held by Drishyam 2.

 In 2022, Tovino appeared in Naaradan, Dear Friend, Vaashi, and Thallumaala.
 The latter film proved to be a commercial success.

 In 2023, he starred in Neelavelicham, in which he portrayed the role of Vaikom Muhammad Basheer, that film was considered a flop and in 2018, which collected 176 crore and became the 4th Highest grossing Malayalam film ever.

 In 2024, he starred in films like Anweshippin Kandethum, Nadikar and A.R.M..
 The latter became Tovino's first solo 100 crore grosser.

-In 2025, he starred in Identity(2025 film) which under performed significantly at the box office despite a high budget.
+In 2025, he starred in Identity which under performed significantly at the box office despite a high budget, followed by L2: Empuraan, where he reprised his role as Jathin Ramdas.
+He did a guest appearance in Basil Joseph starrer Maranamass, which was produced under his banner Tovino Thomas Productions.
+The same year, he played the role of a police officer in Anuraj Manohar's sophomore directorial Narivetta, which was based on the 2003 Muthanga incident and its aftermath.
+He played the role of Chathan(goblin) in an extended cameo in the Kalyani Priyadarshan starrer Lokah Chapter 1: Chandra, in which his performance gained praise.

+His further films include Pallichattambi, directed by Dijo Jose Antony which was released in April 2026, Athiradi directed by Arun Anirudhan starring Basil Joseph and Vineeth Sreenivasan alongside him, as well as Lokah Chapter 2: Chathan directed by Dominic Arun, which is a direct sequel of the 2025 superhero action film blockbuster Lokah Chapter 1: Chandra.